Balance laws

 The saturation condition is obtained by a combination of above equations as

 Note that \(\phi^f\) is the commonly used concept porosity \(\phi\) in soild mechanics.
-In the hereafter, porosity \(\phi\) is used to represent the volume fraction of the fluid phase, and \(1-\phi\) to represent the volume fraction of the solid phase.
+If it’s not mentioned, porosity \(\phi\) is used to represent the volume fraction of the fluid phase, and \(1-\phi\) to represent the volume fraction of the solid phase.

 A variety of terminologies have been introduced in engineering practice to describe the velocities of the solid and the fluid phase of the mixture.
 Fluid velocities are usually expressed relative to the motion of the solid phase.
 For example, the relative velocity vector of the fluid with respect to the solid skeleton motion (true seepage velocity) is